10 Best Things to Do in White Sands National Park

 Distance (Roundtrip): 0.4 miles / 0.6 km

-The Interdune Boardwalk is the easiest and most accessible trail in White Sands National Park.
+The Interdune Boardwalk Trail is the easiest and most accessible trail in White Sands National Park, and as a result, it is one of the more popular day hikes as well.

-With that in mind, the boardwalk is inevitably one of the more popular day hikes in the park, but even so, I highly recommend stopping for the quick hike because the trail is, without a doubt, the best place in White Sands National Park to learn about the park’s history, its formation, and all about the park as we see it today!
+This is all to say that I highly recommend stopping to check out the quick out-and-back Interdune Boardwalk, as the trail is, without a doubt, the best place in White Sands National Park to learn about the park’s history, its formation, and the landscape that we see today!

 Read My Separate Post: Interdune Boardwalk Trail